raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 The Message ID in the response message MUST match the ID from the server-initiated DSOP Keepalive message, and the response message MUST NOT contain any Operation TLV.

+TODO: We may wish to change this, now that we've decided that we don't need all requests to generate responses.

 When a client is sending its second and subsequent Keepalive DSOP requests to the server, the client SHOULD continue to request its preferred